-Deploy Managed Rulesets for a zone in the dashboard · Cloudflare Web Application Firewall (WAF) docs
+Deploy Managed Rulesets for a zone in the dashboard

 To configure rule field values for all the rules in a Managed Ruleset:

-Navigate to Firewall > Managed Rules.
+Go to Security > WAF > Managed rules.

-On the right of the Managed Ruleset you want to configure, click Configure.
+On the right of the Execute rule that deploys the Managed Ruleset you want to configure, click Edit.

 Under Ruleset configuration, set one or more rule fields from the available values in the drop-down lists.

-For example, select the action to perform for all the rules in the ruleset from the Ruleset Action drop-down list.
+For example, select the action to perform for all the rules in the ruleset from the Ruleset action drop-down list.

 Click Save.